geodynamics/aspect/doc/sphinx/user/extending/idea-of-plugins.md

 ```

 The second piece of information that plugins can use is called
-"introspection."
+"introspection".
 In the code snippet above, we had to use that the
 pressure variable is at position `dim`.
 This kind of *implicit knowledge* is
 usually bad style: it is error prone because one can easily forget where each
 component is located; and it is an obstacle to the extensibility of a code if